 Vision

 We aspire to be proud citizens of our country, Canada.
-We want to put a stop to the expansion of Medical Assistance in Dying (MAiD).
-The Canada we want to live in would value, support and celebrate the lives of people with disabilities and mental illnesses.
+The Canada we want to live in would value, support and celebrate the lives of people of all ages with disabilities of all kinds.

 Mission

-We are engaged in a long-term effort to shift cultural views in favour of equally valuing the dignified lives of all Canadians.
+We want to shift cultural views in favour of equally valuing the inherently dignified lives of all Canadians.

-We believe that there are historic inequalities in our treatment of native Canadians, disabled peoples, women, racial and other minorities that must be acknowledged and bravely addressed.
-We applaud and encourage all who are presently engaged in such efforts.
+We believe that there are historic inequalities in our treatment of disabled people that must be acknowledged and addressed.

 We are not opposed to Medical Assistance in Dying (MAiD) for people who are dying.

 We are strongly opposed to the expansion of MAiD to people who are not dying, as set out in law in 2021.
+We believe that so-called Track 2 MAiD endangers the lives of people with disabilities who, in moments of weakness, will be pressured to request MAiD rather than continue to demand adequate financial and social supports.
 We want the Government of Canada to repeal that legislation.

-Medical assistance in dying, as first enacted in response to the Supreme Court’s Carter decision (as Bill C-14, 2015), introduced an informed and thoughtful approach that met the need to provide assisted death upon request to those whose suffering was grievous and irremediable, and whose natural death was reasonably foreseeable.
+Medical assistance in dying, as first enacted in response to the Supreme Court’s Carter decision (as Bill C-14, 2015), introduced an informed and thoughtful approach that met the need to provide assisted death upon request to people with and without disabilities whose suffering was grievous and irremediable, and whose natural death was reasonably foreseeable.
 This is the standard that we advocate should be maintained.

 Our Goal

-Our main goal is to become effective allies for people who are struggling with all kinds of intersecting levels of oppression.
+Our main goal was to become effective allies for people with disabilities who are struggling with all kinds of intersecting levels of oppression.
+Although our organizational goals were not met, we hope that having articulated these goals will not have been in vain.

-With media exposure, Canadians are waking up to the frightening state of affairs that has befallen people with disabilities, particularly those living in conditions of legislated poverty, in this wealthy country.
+We strongly believed that, with media exposure, Canadians would wake up to the frightening state of affairs that has befallen people with disabilities, particularly those living in conditions of legislated poverty, in this wealthy country.
 People are being put in the position of having to “choose” death because they cannot afford to live.
-Inadequate palliative care, inadequate pain management, inadequate, unsafe and unaffordable housing, inadequate personal care, discriminatory COVID-19 treatment and support, inadequate suicide prevention counselling and other supports have allowed MAID to loom as a cheap and readily available “solution”.
-We find this appalling!
+Inadequate palliative care, inadequate pain management, inadequate, unsafe and unaffordable housing, inadequate personal care, discriminatory COVID-19 and other medical treatment and support, inadequate suicide prevention counselling and other supports have allowed MAID to loom as a cheap and readily available “solution”.
+We find this appalling and we stand opposed to it!